Fire ecology

 Fire ecology is a scientific discipline concerned with the effects of fire on natural ecosystems.
 Many ecosystems, particularly prairie, savanna, chaparral and coniferous forests, have evolved with fire as an essential contributor to habitat vitality and renewal.
 Many plant species in fire-affected environments use fire to germinate, establish, or to reproduce.
 Wildfire suppression not only endangers these species, but also the animals that depend upon them.

 Wildfire suppression campaigns in the United States have historically molded public opinion to believe that wildfires are harmful to nature.
 Ecological research has shown, however, that fire is an integral component in the function and biodiversity of many natural habitats, and that the organisms within these communities have adapted to withstand, and even to exploit, natural wildfire.
 More generally, fire is now regarded as a 'natural disturbance', similar to flooding, windstorms, and landslides, that has driven the evolution of species and controls the characteristics of ecosystems.

 Fire suppression, in combination with other human-caused environmental changes, may have resulted in unforeseen consequences for natural ecosystems.
 Some large wildfires in the United States have been blamed on years of fire suppression and the continuing expansion of people into fire-adapted ecosystems as well as climate change.
 Land managers are faced with tough questions regarding how to restore a natural fire regime, but allowing wildfires to burn is likely the least expensive and most effective method in many situations.

-History

-Fire has played a major role in shaping the world's vegetation.
-The biological process of photosynthesis began to concentrate the atmospheric oxygen needed for combustion during the Devonian approximately 350 million years ago.
-Then, approximately 125 million years ago, fire began to influence the habitat of land plants.

-In the 20th century ecologist Charles Cooper made a plea for fire as an ecosystem process.